Sarah G. Live

-Sarah G Live! was an evening musical show in the Philippines hosted by Sarah Geronimo.
-It was co-hosted by Luis Manzano.
-It was premiered on February 26, 2012.
-It airs Sunday nights on ABS-CBN.
+Sarah G Live! is a Philippine television variety show broadcast by ABS-CBN.
+Hosted by Sarah Geronimo.
+It aired from February 26, 2012 to February 10, 2013, replacing Junior MasterChef Pinoy Edition and was replaced by the fourth season of Pilipinas Got Talent.
 It features different segments showcasing Geronimo's singing and dancing capabilities.
-It was ended on February 10, 2013.

 Format

 The show usually starts with an opening song and dance number by Geronimo together with G-Force.
 The opening act features different songs from Beyoncé, Katy Perry, Rihanna, Britney Spears, Christina Aguilera, etc. It also airs different segments like Sige Go!, Sarah Loves You, Swag, Sine Gang and Smash-up.
 On her final song, Geronimo frequently states her message for the viewers and sings her statement song.